 Python implementation of KNN algorithm

 Let’s implement the KNN algorithm in Python using its various Python modules.
 We will use a binary dataset to train our model and test it.
 You can download the dataset here.
 The dataset contains two input classes: Age and Salary.
-The output (Purchases) also contains two classes which means this dataset represents a binary classification problem.
+The output (Purchases) also contains two classes, meaning this dataset represents a binary classification problem.

 Before implementing the Python code for the KNN algorithm, ensure that you have installed the required modules on your system.
 The following modules are required for the KNN algorithm’s implementation: